Gibraltar College

+The college also has a strong programme supporting special needs children.

 Located on South Bastion, the college has been run by the Government of Gibraltar since 1985.

 The college's began when it was joined with the Dockyard Technical School established in 1948, and the Queensway site opened in 1949.
 It was converted into the Technical College during the 1960s.